-Respondents have mentioned that virtual internships enabled them to apply the knowledge they have gained from school given the conditions.
-Dealing with real-time transactions of the company, doing case studies, and presenting them to their supervisor made them improve their communication skills, as well as discover knowledge that was not familiar to them.
-In addition to the skills, virtual internship offered a chance for the interns to increase their technical tool expertise.
+Respondents have mentioned that virtual internships enabled students to apply the knowledge they have gained from school given the conditions.
+From dealing with real-time transactions of the company to doing case studies and presenting them to their supervisor, they improved their communication skills and discovered knowledge unfamiliar to them.
+In addition to the skills, the virtual internship offered a chance for the interns to increase their technical tool expertise.
 Also, a significant number of responses pointed out that they still experience the actual work in the field of accounting during their virtual internship.
-Moreover, the companies also made them join career coaching webinars and training.
-Some of the verbalizations are as follows:
+Moreover, the companies also made them join career coaching webinars and trainings.

-R11 - "Naka-try kami ng actual accounting practice at na-try naming yung sa accounting talaga, yung vouching, yung sa BIR Tax.
+R11 - "Naka-try kami ng actual accounting practice at natry naming yung sa accounting talaga, yung vouching, yung sa BIR Tax.
 Actually, doon naming natutunan, nagkaroon kami ng magandang picture sa mga inaral naming sa tax."
 [We were able to try actual accounting works like vouching and solving tax from BIR.
-Actually, this gave us a good picture of what we've studied during our taxation subject.]
+Actually, this gave us a good picture of what we have studied during our taxation subject.]

 R5 - "So parang it is an eye opener for us na kung ano yung ma-e-experience namin if mag-a-audit kami sa isang firm.
 So dahil doon sa experience na 'yon na-realize ko, dati kasi during my undergrad my strength is auditing but then when I entered in SGV, I realized I want to practice taxation."
-[It is an eyeopener for us of what will be our actual experience in the industry.
+[It is an eye opener for us of what will be our actual experience in the industry.
 During my undergrad, my strength is auditing but because of my experience in SGV, I want to explore taxation.]